 After using these passes twice and listening to other travelers talk about their experiences, I still think they are a great deal.
 They wouldn’t still be around and popular if they were the major rip-off detractors said they were.
 But like everything else in travel, saving money involves research and knowing your options.
 A rail pass will be a good investment if you put the time in to make sure the numbers add up.

-If you’ve went to the website and are still scratching your head about the pass options and numbers, feel free to e-mail me!
-I’ll be happy to answer any questions you might have.
+f you’ve went to the website and are still scratching your head about the pass options and numbers, feel free to e-mail me!
+I’m happy to answer any questions you might have.

 If you want to book a pass, I use the company Rail Europe.
 Rail Europe is the largest broker of European rail passes outside of Europe.
 Whenever I need a pass, I buy from them as they are usually much cheaper than any other option.
 They have great customer service, frequent sales, and offices in Europe in case something goes wrong.
 You can search for passes and tickets using the widget below.
 It will take you right to their website.